PProvost/pprovost.github.com/_posts/2012-03-08-Whats-New-in-Visual-Studio-11-Beta-Unit-Testing.md

 One of the common things you will find yourself doing when coding with long running methods that return `Task` or `Task<T>` is wanting to "await" on the result.
 This is particularly true when unit testing, because you probably need the result value to test against!

-In VS11 Beta, MS-Test now supports creating test methods that are marked **async **and that can therefore use the **await **keyword inside the method body.
+In VS11 Beta, MS-Test now supports creating test methods that are marked **async** and that can therefore use the **await **keyword inside the method body.
 Here is an example:

+    {% highlight csharp linenos %}
     [TestMethod]
     public async Task MyAsyncTest()
     {
        var result = await SomeLongRunningOperation();
        Assert.IsTrue( result );
-    }
+    }{% endhighlight %}

 (BTW, xUnit.net has also added support for async test method.
 Expect more to follow suit soon.)